-Much more than the fastest route from Wisconsin to South Dakota, I-90 offers road trippers a chance to experience some of the best outdoor adventures that southern Minnesota has to offer.
-From rock climbing and windsurfing to fly fishing, visitors may be surprised to discover all there is to do just beyond the next exit.
+From rock climbing and windsurfing to fly fishing and stargazing, visitors will be surprised to discover all there is to do just beyond the next Interstate 90 exit.

 Blue Mounds State Park, just north of Luverne in the southwest corner of the state, is distinguished by its 1,500 acres of ancient prairie and one of the last remaining herds of purebred bison in the world.
 The landscape, which includes a small piece of America’s once vast tallgrass prairie, is home to hundreds of wildflowers, big bluestem grasses up to 7 feet tall, and prickly pear cacti.
 Birders should be on the lookout for dozens of species, including the blue grosbeak and rare Brewer’s sparrow.

-The prairie sits on top of a massive, dramatic cliff of Sioux quartzite, 1.5 miles long and 90 feet high in spots, making it a popular destination for rock climbing.
-Spend a day hiking or biking on the trails, or stay overnight in your tent, RV or in the on-site tipi.
+This picturesque spot sits on top of a massive, dramatic cliff of Sioux quartzite, making it a popular destination for rock climbing.
+Spend a day hiking or biking on the trails, or stay overnight in your tent, RV or the on-site tipi.

-Staking its claim to “the best wind in the Midwest,” Worthington is located near Buffalo Ridge in southwest Minnesota and has one of the largest wind farms in the region.
-The 795-acre Lake Okabena benefits from the winds generated, often at speeds of 15 or more knots, making it ideal for windsurfing.
+Staking its claim to “the best wind in the Midwest,” Worthington is located near Buffalo Ridge in southwest Minnesota.
+Lake Okabena is a 975-acre lake in the heart of this quaint town and benefits from the strong prairie winds, often at speeds of 15 or more knots, making it ideal for windsurfing.
 The Worthington Okabena Windsurfers host the annual Windsurfing Regatta & Music Festival in June that draws many fans and spectators and has hosted the U.S. Windsurfing National Championships.

 Interested in learning to windsurf yourself?
 World-renowned instructors offer lessons for all ages, providing equipment and instruction on land before getting in the water.